diana-hui-yang/cohesity-scripts/oim/duplicate-ora-coh-oim/README.md

 ## Download the script

-## Download the script
-restore script is the same as the nfs restore https://github.com/diana-hui-yang/rman-cohesity/tree/master/nfs/duplicate-ora-coh-nfs
+oim duplicate script is the same as the nfs duplicate restore https://github.com/diana-hui-yang/rman-cohesity/tree/master/nfs/duplicate-ora-coh-nfs